nguyentimmy/Sentinel-Defenders/M365 Defender/Defender for Endpoint/Queries/Users added to Sudoers.md

 :exclamation: *You will need to turn on **Microsoft 365 Defender** or **Microsoft Defender for Endpoint** Data connector on Sentinel in order for this KQL to work.*

 ### [+] Description
 This rule helps identify potential attempts to add users to the sudo group, which may indicate an attempt to escalate privileges or perform unauthorized actions.
+Deals closely with MITRE T1136.001

 ### [+] Potential Mitigation Steps
 1. Investigate the user account and local group modification activity to determine if it was authorized or part of regular administrative tasks.